near/docs/docs/tutorials/test-your-smart-contracts.md

 ```
 > - Click **File** >> **Save** to save your changes

 The "getMap" test simply invokes the `getMap` function of the contract and returns the current state.
-Our "setCoords" test will modify the game state by updating a coordinate of the map based on parameters we passed to the `setCoords` function.
+Our "setCoords" test will modify the game state by updating a coordinate of the map based on the parameters we passed to the `setCoords` function.

 ***Now run your tests!***